codatio/codat-docs/docs/guides/bank-feeds-tutorial.md

----
+---bank
 title: "Bank feeds reconciliation"
 sidebar_label: Bank feeds reconciliation
-description: "Example-based tutorial on reconciling bank transactions with Codat"
+description: "Example-based tutorial on reconciling bank transactions with QuickBooks Online with Codat"
 ---

-::: warning

-remind that this is QuickBooks Online (QBO) only and i python   (typescript and Go if you want also here on github)
+:::info

+This tutorial focuses on reconciling bank feeds with QuickBooks Online (QBO), and uses an [SDK written in Python](https://github.com/codatio/client-sdk-python/tree/main/bankfeeds).
+We also provide this SDK in Typescript and Go on our [GitHub](https://github.com/orgs/codatio/repositories).
 :::

 ## Tutorial summary

-🎯

-Our QuickBooks Online Bank Feeds integration makes it possible for your customers to connect bank accounts from your application to QuickBooks Online (QBO).
-Transactions from connected accounts are then available to view as bank feeds.
+🎯 Our QuickBooks Online bank feeds integration makes it possible for your customers to connect bank accounts from your application to QBO.
+See how you can support your users by syncing their bank transaction data to QBO, ensuring the records match each other.

-⏳ Estimated time to review: 15-25 minutes
+⏳ Estimated time to review: 10-15 minutes

-🛠️ Code samples are in Python provided for... available in the two other languages we support (typescript and Go)(this links to the relevant bank feeds sdks on github).

-* Rewrite the reconciling bank feeds page with Bank Feeds API instead of accounting api?
+🛠️ This tutorial includes code snippets from our [Python SDK](https://github.com/codatio/client-sdk-python/tree/main/bankfeeds).
+However, we use the same method names in our [Typescript](https://github.com/codatio/client-sdk-typescript/tree/main/bankfeeds) and [Go](https://github.com/codatio/client-sdk-go/tree/main/bankfeeds) SDKs.

 ## Why reconcile bank transactions